urob-ctu/docs/docs/contribute.md

 We prepared a Docker container that contains all the dependencies needed to build and run the website.

-To run the Docker container use the same `run.sh` script:
+To run the Docker container use the `run.sh` script:

 ```bash
 bash run.sh
 ```

 The script will start the container and automatically build the website and start the Jekyll server.
-You can access the website at `localhost:4000`, it will not automatically open it.
+You can access the website at `localhost:4000`, it will not open it automatically.

-You do not need to build the docker image, it will be automatically built the first time you run the script.
+You do not need to build the docker image, it will be built automatically the first time you run the script.

 If you would like for some reason to rebuild the docker image run the `run.sh` script with the `--build` or `-b` flag: